hope-yao/cartpole/readme.md

 $sudo apt-get install libav-tools
 ```

-Simplest way to run this repo:
+The simplest way to run this repo is:
 ```
 $python main.py
 ```